robpetrosino/ti0Sk9XNf9AzTFzM/README.md

 This repository contains the code for a machine learning model that is trained on the term deposit marketing dataset provided by Apziva.
-The goal of the prokect is to build a robust machine learning system that leverages information coming from call center data and improves the success rate for calls made to customers for any product that third-parties may offer.
+The goal of the prokject is to build a robust machine learning system that leverages information coming from call center data and improves the success rate for calls made to customers for any product that third-parties may offer.

 ## Prerequisites